WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/d.md

 ## document, documentation

-Use *document* to refer to any editable file such as a text or Word file.
+Use *document* to refer to any editable file such as a *text file* or a *Word file*.
 Use a contextually relevant term such as *presentation* or *sheet* whenever possible.

 For more information, see [Referring to files]().